-To link DCI libraries with Acu 5.2:
+To link DCI libraries with Acu 5.2 or newer versions:

 '''

-copy CDROM:\DCI\WIN32\dmacu52.lib c:\acucobol\acugt\lib
+copy CDROM:\DCI\WIN32\dmacu52.lib c:\acucobol\acuqt\lib

 '''

 - 2. Edit the ACUCOBOL runtime configuration file filetbl.c.
 It is in the directory that contains the ACUCOBOL-GT libraries, for example: c:\acucbl43\acugt\lib.
 There are three entries you should modify: - a) The original filetbl.c contains the entry: